cybertraining-dsc/su21-reu-372/project/index.md

 Ways to improve the symptoms:
-food and diet (figure) [] i will be providing a resources with explanations of the findings
+food and diet (figure) [] i will be providing a resources with explanations of the findings Selenium suplementation [8] i will explain more about the this suplement

 ## 9. Acknowledgments